top of page

 • What are the grooming needs of Mini Aussies?

-• What is the typical price of your dogs?
+• What is the typical price range for your Miniature Australian Shepherd puppies?

-• What are the standards for sizes of Miniature Australian Shepherds?
+• What are the official size standards for Miniature Australian Shepherds?

 MINIATURE: The height of both males and females is 14 inches up to 17.99 inches at the top of the withers.
 TOY: Height for males and females is 10 inches up to 13.99 inches at the top of the withers.
 Withers are the ridge between an animal's shoulder blades.
 They are the standard location for measuring the height of horses and dogs.